Nice To E-Meet You!

 1. Right-click on an article and choose Inspect to access the webpage’s code.

-2. Go straight to Network Conditions under the More Tools section.
+2. Go straight to Network Conditions under the More Tools section, just as you would browse an AI tools list to find useful options quickly.

 3. Select the user agent “Googlebot”.